ims-systems-00/ims-kb/docs/General Information/actions.md

 Simply select `Cancel` to stop the deletion process or `Confirm` in order to delete the Incident.

+## Management Reviews

+### Schedule

+For each scheduled `Mangement Review` you can either `Modify` or `Delete` them.

+#### Modifying a Management Review

+In order to `Amend` a Review, select the pencil icon under the `Actions` field, when finished click on `Update`.

+To move a Management Review into the **Completed** tab simply click on the `Complete` button when amending it.

+#### Deleting a Management Review

+In order to `Delete` a Management Review, select the trash can icon under the `Actions` field.

+When deleting a Review, you will first be asked to confirm you really wish to delete it.
+Please be warned that deleted Reviews cannot be easily retrieved and due care is required.
+Ensure to make regular [backups][Backup] **not yet made** to safely store information in case of an accident.

+### KPIs

+#### Modifying a KPI

+In order to `Amend` a KPI, simply edit the textbox it is displayed in.
+If this is not possible, create a new KPI with the amended details and delete the old one.

+#### Deleting a KPI

+In order to `Delete` a KPI, simply select the **-** icon to the right of the textbox.

+When deleting a KPI, there is no confirmation asking if you really wish to delete it.
+Please be warned that deleted KPIs cannot be easily retrieved and due care is required.
+Ensure to make regular [backups][Backup] **not yet made** to safely store information in case of an accident.

 ## Continual Improvement (OFIs)

 *Please note that* `Partner` *business functions can only view OFIs that they have been given access to AND are owned by their business function.*